The regulations were drawn up in compliance with the guidelines introduced in the trail manifesto (Morfasso’08).

-Race timing is entrusted to Toscana Timing, Official Timer MySDAM for Tuscany, with technology based on a “chip” to wear on the shoe.
+Race timing is entrusted to Toscana Timing, Official Timer MySDAM for Tuscany, with technology based on a “chip” to wear on the ankle.
 Each participant will receive a chip to be returned at the end of the race.
 Information and conditions on the use of the chip are published on the MySDAM website at the web address: http://www.mysdam.it/common/1100/montaggio-chip.do

 – the chip will be given along with the race bib

 – failure to use or incorrect use of the chip will result in absence in ranking and timing.
 NO CHIP NO TIME